7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Doing this can lead to blockages in drains or damaged pipelines within your home’s plumbing system.
-This can result in unimaginable expense to you.
+- The act of flushing any of these items can result in blockages in drains or damaged pipelines inside your home’s plumbing system, which will result in an expense that is unimaginable to you.

-- Blocked Drains Plumbers Sydney offers unblocking blocked drains, drain clearing CCTV drain inspection and pipe relining.
+- Blocked Drains Plumbers Sydney offers unblocking blocked drains Drain clearing, CCTV drain inspection, and pipe relining services.

-These are the seven items in your home that should not be flushed in the toilet.
+There are 7 household things should not be flushed down the toilet.

 1. Baby wipes

-Baby wipes can be convenient but they don’t disintegrate like toilet paper, and they can block your plumbing system.
-Dispose of them in the garbage instead.
+Baby wipes might seem useful, but they do not break down as easily as toilet paper, and they can block water lines.
+You should dispose of them in the garbage instead.

 2. Condoms

-The flushing of condoms in the toilet can cause blockages to both the plumbing in your home and wastewater treatment facilities.
+The flushing of condoms in the toilet can cause blockages to both your plumbing system and wastewater treatment facilities.

-Tampons and sanitary pads are frequently marketed in the form of "flushable, " but flushing them can cause troubles later on if they combine with other items to create a nasty blockage.
+Tampons and sanitary pads are typically marketed to be "flushable, " but flushing them is not likely to cause issues later on when they combine with other items to create a nasty blockage.

 5. Medicines